Columbus Crew / Ticket Sales

 We redesigned the Meta strategy around evergreen campaigns with rolling creative updates:

-• Tied creative refreshes to match schedules, fan experience moments, and seasonal storylines — keeping messaging fresh without rebuilding the underlying structure each time
+• Tied creative refreshes to match schedules and seasonal storylines without rebuilding the underlying structure each time

 • Gave the Meta platform more runway to learn and optimize, reducing the inefficiency of repeated campaign restarts